 Inversion Method without oil

-The inversion method can be done on any hair type so you would do the same thing for relaxed hair that you would for curly hair.
+The inversion method can be done on any hair type.
+In fact, you do the same thing for relaxed hair that you would for curly hair.
 Since the strands may be a bit more vulnerable since the hair is relaxed, then you may want to lose a little less oil than someone with 4c black hair.

 If your hair gets too oily, it will start to weigh your relaxed hair down quicker.
-Keep your conditioner on standby just in case you need to co-wash a couple of times.
+Keep your conditioner on standby during using the inversion method just in case you need to co-wash a couple of times.

 Just like you can do the inversion method any other way, you can certainly do it while you have box braids or any other type of protective style you are rocking.
 If you have a style that does not allow you to have contact with your scalp, then do not attempt to do the inversion method.